 The USGS's National Water Information System contains extensive water data, including manual measurements of depth to water in wells throughout California.
 Wells are monitored by the USGS in the Santa Barbara County Flood Control and Water Conservation District's jurisdictional area.
-Most of the wells that were monitored in 2017 have been monitored since 2008, although a few have measurements dating back to 1983.
-Groundwater level measurements at these wells are taken approximately once per quarter.
+There are eight wells currently categorized as active while most wells groundwater monitoring points in the basin are inactive and no longer collect measurements.
+All these active wells have measurements that start in 2017 or 2018.
+Groundwater level measurements at these wells are taken approximately every few years.